ELEVATE THE DELIVERY OF PATIENT CARE

 Graduates have the capacity to take a lead role in primary care, family practice and family medical development, whether in Scotland, the UK or internationally.
 Post-award opportunities include further study, leadership roles in primary care teams, secondment to positions within government, teaching positions and sitting on editorial boards of academic journals.

-During this programme, you will be required to study three compulsory courses, after which you will choose three optional courses.
+During this programme, you will be required to study three compulsory courses, worth 60 credits, after which you will choose three optional courses, also worth 60 credits in total.

 The duration of this programme is 2 years - 4 years taken on a part-time basis.
 For details on full-time options request more information to speak to an admissions representative.